drowrin/orpheus/content/posts/hellblade-2.md

 backed by the visuals_.

-I was constantly enthralled by how this game looked, and the level of detail added a lot to the experience rather than just being a marketting thing.
+I was constantly enthralled by how this game looked, and the level of detail added a lot to the experience rather than just being a marketing thing.
 It wasn't "this game is good _and_ it looks good too!", it truly used technology to elevate its storytelling to a new level. **One I've never seen before**.
 If I went to a movie theater for a modern animated film, I would not be disappointed